scrabbletank/farhome-rules/rulesdoc.md

 ##### Limited Flight

 You can maintain flight for a limited time.
 On your turn, you may take flight using your movement.
 If you fly this way you must touch the ground by the end of your next turn or plummet from the sky.
-You cannot fly again until the start of your next turn.
+After landing you cannot fly again until the start of your next turn.

 ### The Empire